DianaNites/twitter_delete/README.md

 # Twitter Delete

+**NOTE:** All development has halted due to twitters impending plan to cut off/charge for API access.

 A simple tool to process a twitter archive of its tweets, and then delete them, subject to some basic criteria